 These benefits may indirectly support:

-- Attracting new businesses and strengthen existing ones.
+- Attracting new businesses and strengthening existing ones.

 - Attracting and retaining residents.